-Central Europe Agriculture Finance Digital Platform Addresses Access to Finance poses a significant challenge for agricultural growth in the region, as reported by IFC.
+The CEU (Central Europe) Agriculture Finance Digital Platform Project aims to improve access to finance for agricultural MSMEs and farmers in client countries in the region: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia, and Ukraine.
+Limited access to finance poses a significant challenge for agricultural growth in the region, as reported by IFC.
 Fls perceive the sector as high risk, leading to insufficient access to funds.
-The project plans to introduce a digital platform, enhancing the lending capabilities of Fls, providing non-financial services to agriculture MSMEs and farmers, and promoting climate-smart agriculture.
+The project plans to introduce a digital platform, enhancing the lending capabilities of FIs, providing non-financial services to agriculture MSMEs and farmers, and promoting climate-smart agriculture.
 Project targets include access to at least \$100 million in loans, increasing the share of agricultural loans in the banking sector, launching three digital platforms, disbursing 3,000 loans worth \$60 million, providing non-financial services to 1,650 MSMEs and farmers, and training 1,250 individuals on climate-smart solutions.